alex-gamero/100-days-of-code/log2.md

 **Today's Progress**: Today I had classes and labs on BI and data analytics.
 It went really well, and I was able to make progress on quite a few assignments from the program.

 **My Thoughts**: It's strange, even though it was a fairly normal day, I can't help feeling a little lost.
 Maybe it's because of the rain, which makes everything look more depressing than it is.
 Tomorrow will be a better day.

+### Day 118: November 06, Thursday

+**Today's Progress**: Today I had network programming classes, I learned about the Transport layer, at home I advanced code and reviewed BI.

+**Thoughts**: It was a good day, even more productive than I expected.